niklasfranklin/DiMuon_Search/README.md

 ### Legend:

+examples: Example scripts for processing I3 files from L2->XLevel->DNN->BDT

 jobbatch: The scripts for sumbmitting slurm job arrays.

-pyscripts: All the python script for creating plots and writing icetray data to h5
+pyscripts: All the python scripts for creating plots and writing icetray data to h5

 repo: Folder containing all the necessary repositories